How to study Inter Law Effectively | ABC Analysis | Past exams trend | Important

 3. Capacity to contract.

-4. Circumstances under which doctrine of Supervening Impossibility not applicable.
+4. Circumstances under which the doctrine of Supervening Impossibility is not applicable.

 Topics